Should You Book A Hostel Online, Or Just Show Up?

 - You’re arriving super early in the day and ahead of the crowds

-Tips for showing up at a hostel with no booking:
+Tips for showing up without having booked a hostel:

 - Arrive early to secure the best quality hostel for your budget